arnstein/aws-iot-device-sdk-rust/README.md

 [![Documentation](https://docs.rs/aws-iot-device-sdk-rust/badge.svg)](https://docs.rs/aws-iot-device-sdk-rust/)
 [![crates.io](https://img.shields.io/crates/v/aws-iot-device-sdk-rust)](https://crates.io/crates/aws-iot-device-sdk-rust)

-Functionality:
+# aws-iot-device-sdk-rust

+The AWS IoT Device SDK for Rust allows developers to write Rust to use their devices to access the AWS IoT platform through MQTT.
+This is my first crate, and project, in Rust, and as I am still learning it will hopefully get a lot better with time.
+I have recently done a revamp of this crate, as I hadn't had time to update it in a while.
+Current functionality is:
 - connect
+- listen to incoming events
 - subscribe to topic
-- listen to topic
 - publish to topic

-TODO:
-message:
-type: shadow or publish,
-payload: T

-serialize message

-# aws-iot-device-sdk-rust

-The AWS IoT Device SDK for Rust allows developers to write Rust to use their devices to access the AWS IoT platform through MQTT.
-This is my first crate, and project, in Rust, and as I am still learning it will hopefully get a lot better with time.
-With the client you can publish and subscribe to topics and add callbacks that are associated with topics.
-The shadow manager updates, gets, publishes and deletes the device shadow.

-It has been through the Works on My Machine Certification Program, and it Works on My Machine™.
+I will also do a revamp of the device shadow functionality in the future.

 # Usage

 There's several ways of using this crate.

-1. Using the AWSIoTAsyncClient message queues
+1. Using the AWSIoTAsyncClient event broadcast
-Create an AWSIoTAsyncClient, then spawn a thread where it listens to incoming events with client.listen().
+Create an AWSIoTAsyncClient, then spawn a thread where it listens to incoming events with listen((eventloop, event_sender)).
 The incoming messages received in this thread will be broadcast to all the receivers.
 To acquire a new receiver, call client.get_receiver().
 Example:

 #[tokio::main]